Dynamical Analysis of the EIP-1559 Ethereum Fee Market: Experiments

 User efficiency measures the total benefits received by all users included in the chain.
 EIP 1559 is efficient whenever users with the highest value are included on-chain.\footnote{In this work, we do not consider users with time preferences.} Miner revenue consists of the received tips, either at the marginal cost level 1 Gwei per gas unit or higher whenever users are competitively bidding.

 An experiment is represented by a choice of triple (BM index, demand variance, initial condition), with the band width $\tau$ taken as the independent variable.
 In all experiments, increasing the band width decreases both the user efficiency as well as miner revenue.
 This result is explained by the dynamics of the pool itself.
-By keeping transactions that are not currently valid for inclusion, miners have ``inventory'' to spend whenever demand is low and the base fee has decreased enough to make the transactions valid.
-This inventory however represents a danger to the stability of the base fee, as a bottleneck of transactions may accumulate in the pool, all becoming valid at the same instant and provoking base fee spikes and instability.
+By keeping transactions that are not currently valid for inclusion, miners have ``inventory'' to spend whenever demand is low and the basefee has decreased enough to make the transactions valid.
+This inventory however represents a danger to the stability of the basefee, as a bottleneck of transactions may accumulate in the pool, all becoming valid at the same instant and provoking basefee spikes and instability.